How to Make the Best Holiday Potatoes

-While the turkey is the star of the holiday table, potatoes have an important supporting role.
+Potatoes have an important supporting role at the holiday table.
 But good potatoes can go bad if you don’t know how to cook them, or if you choose the wrong variety at the wrong time.
 Our collection of proven holiday potato recipes starts with the basic mashed potato recipe, but includes show-stopper potatoes, potato casseroles, and cheesy potatoes that will feed a crowded holiday table.

 Since potatoes seem almost indestructible compared with other vegetables, little thought is generally given to their storage.
 But because various problems can result from inadequate storage conditions, we decided to find out how much difference storage really makes.
 We stored all-purpose potatoes in five environments: in a cool (50-60 degrees), dark place; in the refrigerator; in a basket near a sunlit window; in a warm (70-80 degrees), dark place; and in a drawer with some onions at room temperature.
 We checked all the potatoes after four weeks.